zchking/docs/pages/katalon-studio/tutorials/data_driven_testing.md

 *   The tester can avoid the irrelevant and unneeded duplication of testing scripts generated since we already carry a standard file using for testing inputs and verifying the data.
 *   All the outcomes from inputs, outputs to feasible testing results are collected and stored under a well-managed text records.
 *   Test cases will be handled under numerous set of data since it is the external information collected separately to the test case.
 The information is stored under external material which stems from Excel files, XML or any other texting sources.
-*   The test data can’t be impacted if the test scripts are changing since data-driven testing is running separately with the development.
+*   The test data can't be impacted if the test scripts are changing since data-driven testing is running separately with the development.
 The tester will have no influence towards developers even though they make multiple changes.
 *   It is a good news for tester if errors or bugs generated in future will be minimized to the lowest probability since there are multiple scenarios and inputs tested using data-driven framework approach.

 Data-driven testing approach with Katalon Studio